 His scholarly work focuses on music education, creativity, multiculturalism, music criticism and inter-disciplinary studies.
 His book, Music Education in the Caribbean and Latin America: A Comprehensive Guide, was recently published by the National Association of Music Education in conjunction with Rowman & Littlefield; while his scholarly articles appear in peer-reviewed journals from The City University of New York and Hofstra University; and his book chapters in books published by Cambridge Scholars Publishing and Almenara Press.

 Dr. Torres-Santos is the former Chancellor of the Puerto Rico Conservatory of Music and Dean of the College of the Arts at William Paterson University in New Jersey.
 He studied at the Puerto Rico Conservatory of Music and the University of Puerto Rico.
 He holds a Ph.D. and M.A. degree in composition from the University of California, Los Angeles (UCLA) and completed advanced studies at Stanford and Harvard University as well as Eastman School of Music.
 He furthered his studies in Europe, at the Ferienkurse für Neue Musik in Germany, and at the University of Padua, Italy.
 His major professors were Henri Lazarof and David Raksin.
 He has taught at the City University of New York, University of Puerto Rico, UCLA and the State University of New Jersey: Rutgers.

-He is a member of the Board of Directors of the American Society of Music Arrangers and Composers (ASMAC) and has served as a judge for the Grammys produced by the National Academy of Recording Arts and Sciences (NARAS).
+He is the Vice-President of the Board of Directors of the American Society of Music Arrangers and Composers (ASMAC) and has served as a judge for the Grammys produced by the National Academy of Recording Arts and Sciences (NARAS).